FlintMcgy/f-100d-manual/src/Hydraulics/utility.md

 The emergency hydaulic pump lever can be used to provide hydraulic power to the Utility system via extension of the [ram air turbine (RAT)]().

 ### Emergency Speed Brake Dump
-The emergency speed brake dump lever can be used to release the speed brake hydraulic pressure.
+The emergency speed brake dump lever can be used to release the speed brake hydraulic pressure allowing the airflow to retract the speed brake.
+This is necessary when the speed brake cannot be retracted due to insufficient utility pressure.

 ### Emergency Flap Switch
 The emergency flap switch is a covered two position switch that commands emergency flap accumulator pressure to extend the flaps.